tmorin/plantuml-libs/distribution/material-4/Action/PlayForWork.md

 include('material-4/Action/PlayForWork')

 ' renders the element
-PlayForWork('PlayForWork', 'Play For Work', 'an optional tech label')
+PlayForWork('PlayForWork', 'Play For Work', 'an optional tech label', 'an optional description')
 @enduml
 ```